Maurice Dietrichstein, Governor of Napoleon’s Son

 Dietrichstein did have an eye on the future of his prince, especially in light of the 1830 July Revolution in France.
 He wrote to Emperor Francis warning that the transfer of the Duke of Reichstadt to a provincial garrison involved a risk of “lessening his importance in the eyes of the French.”
 (10) In this, he was at odds with Austrian Foreign Minister Clemens von Metternich, who wanted to keep the boy’s profile as low as possible.

-For all his time and care with the young man, Maurice Dietrichstein was not present at Schönbrunn Palace when the Duke died on July 22, 1832, at the age of 21.
+For all his time and care with the young man, Maurice Dietrichstein was not present at Schönbrunn Palace when the Duke of Reichstadt died on July 22, 1832, at the age of 21.
 He had gone to Würzburg to be present for the birth of his daughter Julie’s first child.
 Despite their clashes, Franz seemed to have fond feelings for his governor.
 In September 1831, Franz wrote to Dietrichstein:

 My heart’s gratitude is as imperishable as the pains you took with my education.
 (11)